leplusorg/openid-connect-provider-debugger/README.md

 # OpenID Connect provider debugger

-Docker image to test and troubleshoot OpenID Connect (OIDC) Providers (OP).
+Multi-platform Docker image to test and troubleshoot OpenID Connect (OIDC) Providers (OP).
 This containers provides a minimalist Relying Party (RP) with verbose logs enabled including all HTTP requests and responses.
 Used in conjuction with the network logs of your web